Eddie Rosario Player Props: Braves vs. Rockies

-On Friday, Eddie Rosario (.238 batting average in his past 10 games, with a double, a triple, two home runs, three walks and seven RBI) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
-First pitch is at 7:20 PM ET.
+On Saturday, Eddie Rosario (on the back of going 1-for-3 with a home run and two RBI) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with a home run and an RBI) against the Tigers.
+In his most recent game, he notched a home run while going 1-for-3 against the Rockies.

 Eddie Rosario Game Info & Props vs. the Rockies